Serbia’s Elektroprivreda Srbije Completes 100 MW Upgrade of Đerdap 1 Hydropower Plant

 The primary equipment supplier for this remarkable project is the Russian company Silovije mašini, hailing from Saint Petersburg.
 Furthermore, a portion of the equipment underwent refurbishment within local factories, emphasizing the project's contribution to regional industry.

 The scale of this undertaking becomes evident when considering that 1,300 tons of rotating equipment and 950 tons of static equipment were disassembled and revamped.
-The project was executed by a consortium of contractors, including workers from Đerdap 1 HPP, Goša montaža, Đerdap usluge, ATB Sever from Subotica, Jadran, Kolubara Metal, and experts from the Nikola and Mihajlo Pupin institutes.
+The project was executed by a consortium of contractors, including workers from Đerdap 1 HPP, Goša montaža, Đerdap usluge, ATB Sever from Subotica, Jadran, Kolubara Metal, and experts from the Nikola Tesla and Mihajlo Pupin institutes.
 The integrity of metal components was ensured by the Materials Testing Institute from Belgrade.

 Commenting on the successful completion of the project, Dušan Živković, the acting general manager of EPS, expressed his pride in Đerdap 1, emphasizing its enduring significance in Serbia's hydropower industry.
 He noted, “Đerdap 1 has been the pride of our hydropower industry for more than five decades, and after successful refurbishment, it will certainly be so for the coming 30 to 40 years.
 We got increased capacity, less scope of maintenance, and decades of reliability.”

 Moreover, Živković revealed that EPS is committed to continuing its hydropower plant refurbishments, with the most substantial projects focusing on the modernization of the Vlasina, Bistrica, Potpeć, and Đerdap 2 hydropower plants.
-Notably, these efforts have garnered recognition from the European Union, which awarded EPS a €49 million ($51.8 million) grant through the Western Balkan Investments Framework (WBIF) to four projects.
+Notably, these efforts have garnered recognition from the European Union, which awarded EPS a €49 million ($51.8 million) grant through the Western Balkan Investments Framework (WBIF) to finance four projects.
 A significant portion of this funding, €16.1 million ($17 million), is earmarked for the refurbishment of the Vlasina hydropower plants, underlining the commitment to advancing sustainable energy in the region.